Home

 Curator, Iowa State Herbarium, 1934-1950

-Ada Hayden was the first woman to receive a doctorate at Iowa State College (now called Iowa State University).
-She was born on August 14, 1884, in rural Ames, the only child of David and Christina Hayden.
-Dr. Louis Pammel, a professor at Iowa State College, encouraged her to study botany at the college.
-After receiving her bachelor's degree in 1908, she first became a graduate assistant at the Shaw School of Botany in Missouri, and then, in 1910, obtained a master's degree in botany from Washington University in St. Louis.
-She returned to Iowa State as both a botany instructor and a graduate student in 1911.
+Ada Hayden was a leader in science, a fearless advocate for the prairie, and an exceptional herbarium curator.
+The first woman to receive a doctorate at Iowa State College (now called Iowa State University), she was born in 1884 in rural Ames.
+Dr. Louis Pammel, a professor at Iowa State College, encouraged her since secondary school to study botany at the college.
+After receiving her bachelor's degree in from Iowa State 1908 and her master's degree in botany in 1910 from Washington University in St. Louis, she returned to Iowa State as both a botany instructor and a graduate student in 1911.
 She earned her doctorate in 1918, making her the fourth student, male or female, to obtain a Ph.D. at Iowa State College.